kahkengwong/CEP-IP_Framework/README.md

 ---

 ## Overview
-Comprehensive analysis of an scRNA-seq dataset of prostate cancer and benign prostate samples using the Seurat package, with subsequent modeling utilizing a generalized additive model (GAM) through the mgcv package.
+Comprehensive analysis of an scRNA-seq dataset of prostate cancer (PCa) and benign prostate (non-Ca) samples using the Seurat package, with subsequent modeling utilizing a generalized additive model (GAM) through the mgcv package.
 The GAM is implemented via thin-plate regression splines (TPRS) for smoothing, which are regularized by the penalized residual sum of squares (PRSS) based on the smoothing parameter $\lambda$ derived from restricted maximum likelihood (REML).

 The codes are designed not only to achieve the modeling but also to emphasize the **interpretability** of the modeling process through detailed extraction of components that constitute PRSS and REML, as well as validation of the parameters selected by PRSS (the basis dimension $k$) and REML (the smoothing parameter $\lambda$) through manual recalculation, 10-fold cross-validation (CV), and visualization of relevant plots. *Code generation was assisted by Claude (Sonnet 3.5 and 3.7) from Anthropic, and refined by the author.*